isabelgerrard/NBeamAnalysis/README.md

     - output: waterfall plots
     - input arguments allow for filtering of csv
     - defaults to 500 lowest scored hits with SNR-ratios above the attenuation value (default=4.0)
+    - can be specified to plot more hits above a particular SNR-ratio cutoff and fewer below that cutoff using num_backup_plots keyword

 ### Pipeline scripts
 basic_tseti.sh